Supportive Services-Adult-Dislocated Worker-Youth

 - Obtainable – that is, capable of being attained by a planned action or effort.

 The Central Oklahoma Workforce Innovation Board recognizes that many supportive services are offered through non-WIOA sources; however, not all of these services may be available to a WIOA participant at the time of his/her need.
 For example, some services are available only after a lengthy application process (which may include a waiting period).
 Other services are present, but not available during the hours required by the WIOA program participant.
 Additionally, some services may be offered by non-WIOA providers, but they are not present in a suitable or accessible geographic location.
-Therefore, it is understood that the “availability” of an identified supportive service must often be determined on an individual basis, taking into consideration the needs of those participants who are enrolled in a WIOA program of services.

 The primary criteria for evaluating whether a service is “available” through another program or agency shall be whether the service is “present or ready for immediate use.”
 (Source: Merriam-Webster Online Dictionary).